SlothUchiha/JitenMPC-BE/README.md

 - A [Jiten](https://jiten.moe/) account and API key
 - `ffmpeg` and `ffprobe` for embedded subtitle extraction and media mining

-The release build is self-contained; .NET does not need to be installed separately.

 ## Install

 1. Download `JitenMPC-BE-Setup-vX.X.X.exe` from the latest GitHub Release.
 2. Run the installer.
-JitenMPC-BE will be added to the Start Menu and Windows Installed Apps.
 3. Open JitenMPC-BE and set the MPC-BE path if it was not detected automatically.
-4. Enter your Jiten API key and use **Test connection**.
+4. Enter your Jiten API key.
 5. Make sure `ffmpeg` and `ffprobe` are detected, or set their paths manually.
 6. Use **Open MPC-BE** from JitenMPC-BE, then open your video normally in MPC-BE.